david-flanders-tuke/PhD/README.md

 ## [Experiment data analysis](https://github.com/david-flanders-tuke/PhD/blob/main/dataset.md)
 The experiment, will result in two datasets:
- - [ ] (a) quantitative statistical prediction for the group behaviour's liklihood of optimisation: each experimental group will be categorised according to the "bids" they put forward in each round of the game.
+ - [ ] (a) quantitative statistical prediction for the liklihood of group optimisation: each experimental group will be categorised according to the "bids" they put forward in each round of the game.
 The analysis of the group participation will categorise each group into which kind of marketplace they prefer their research to engender: Pareto optimal (work collaboratively to optimise taxpayer funds), Nash equilibrium (contractually divide up funds) and/or tragedy of commons (keep their research to themselves).
  - [ ] (b) qualitative interview analysis of individual's survey data on social-behavioural decision making: after the game-experiment a transcribed interview with each participant will take place, which will go through each round of the game and the scores they provided to evaluate their individual (internal behavioural) decision model.
 The original framework for the model is a three layer onion: individual value, shared group value and perceived payoff value.

 The evaluation for (a) and (b) datasets as custom insights for University and Research Council insights into each research group could include: